adakolito/darey.io-pbl/Project8.md

 ![DNS Load balancer config 6](https://user-images.githubusercontent.com/10111342/130516737-dc665d99-7425-4513-87a3-3ea972b0b35c.png)

-*Curl web1 and it I can see the html file from the local host
+*Curl web1 and I can see the html file from the local host

 ![Curl web1 7](https://user-images.githubusercontent.com/10111342/130517065-7ff204a3-a030-4ea3-87f9-bf41dae706e8.png)